reduxjs/redux/docs/recipes/reducers/06-NormalizingStateShape.md

 ## Relationships and Tables

 Because we're treating a portion of our Redux store as a "database", many of the principles of database design also apply here as well.
-For example, if we have a many-to-many relationship, we can model that using an intermediate table that simply stores the IDs of the corresponding items (often known as a "join table" or an "associative table").
+For example, if we have a many-to-many relationship, we can model that using an intermediate table that stores the IDs of the corresponding items (often known as a "join table" or an "associative table").
 For consistency, we would probably also want to use the same `byId` and `allIds` approach that we used for the actual item tables, like this:

 ```js
 {